planetruby/gems/2020/20-lhs-lhc.md

 of the lower-level LHC.
 It provides an easy and Active Record-like interface for accessing HTTP JSON APIs / web services.

-It offers a lot of features that makes you think that you don't even interact with a remote JSON API-endpoint anymore!
+It offers a lot of features that makes you think that you don't even interact with a remote  HTTP JSON API-endpoint anymore!
 It feels like you interact with the database directly.

 ## Setup and examples